Timmygee21/AirBnB_clone/README.md

 - store and persist objects to a file (JSON file)

 # Storage
+All the classes are handled by the Storage engine in the '''FileStorage''' Class.

+Technologies Used

+Ubuntu

+Bash

+Python

+Vim

+Styles guideline

+pycodestyle (version 2.7.*)

+PEP8

+All the development and testing was runned over an operating system Ubuntu 20.04 LTS using Python 3.8.3 programming language.
+The editors used were VIM and VSCode.
+Control version using Git.
 Persistency is really important for a web application.
 It means: every time your program is executed, it starts with all objects previously created from another execution.
 Without persistency, all the work done in a previous execution won’t be saved and will be gone.

 In this project, you will manipulate 2 types of storage: file and database.
 For the moment, you will focus on file.